 Are you running a legitimate business?

-Research indicates that consumers are more likely to find a company reputable if it has a GMB listing.
+Research indicates that consumers are more likely to find a reputable company if it has a GMB listing.

 These are all good reasons to claim yours.
 Luckily, doing so is relatively simple.
 You merely need to follow the basic steps described above, which is key to reaching more customers than you could with a website or social media page alone.